pipelinedb/pipeline_odbc/README.md

 # Building

 You'll need to be able to build PipelineDB extensions, so you'll need to have PipelineDB installed on your system.
-Building the `odbc_fdw` extension utlimately uses `pg_config`, so PipelineDB's binary directory is on your path.
+Building the `odbc_fdw` extension utlimately uses `pg_config`, so ensure that PipelineDB's binary directory is on your path.
 Next, build and install the extension:

     make
     make install